Killer Kane: Movie serial

-1979 TV series
+1979 movie and TV series

 On the 1979 television series Buck Rogers in the 25th Century, Kane is reimagined as a defector from Earth to the Draconian Realm, a powerful empire said to have conquered three quarters of the known universe.
 Known simply as "Kane" in this version, he is the supreme commander of the Draconian forces under Emperor Draco.
 While the original Killer Kane was the absolute leader, on the television series, Kane answers to Draco and (grudgingly) his daughter Princess Ardala, who acts as Draco's emissary (although Princess Ardala did not appear in the 1939 serial).
 In this version, Ardala is a Princess (which she was not in the original comic strips) who also commands Kane (in the comics, it was Ardala who was Kane's subordinate).

 In the 1979 pilot film, the role was played by Henry Silva while on the follow-up series, he was played by Michael Ansara.
 The two portrayals are somewhat different.
 Silva's Kane was much cooler and more calculating who often took a firm hand with Ardala whom he had designs on, romantically and/or politically.
-Ansara's Kane was slightly older (Ansara was six years older than Silva), and was more subservient to Ardala, acting more as her henchman rather than her collaborator with no obvious designs on her.
+Ansara's Kane was slightly older (Ansara was four years older than Silva), and was more subservient to Ardala, acting more as her henchman rather than her collaborator with no obvious designs on her.
 He was also a more honorable man than Silva's Kane and could keep Ardala in line by letting her face the consequences of her own mistakes (such as when he was ready to allow Tigerman to kill Ardala in response to her ordering him to kill Buck who had saved Tigerman's life).
 While already having a grudging respect for Buck as a worthy enemy, his respect grew even more after joining forces to fight together against the Zadd Empire.